mrotaru/mrotaru.co.uk-data/blog/javascript-private-properties/index.md

 function Foo() {
     let x = 42; // "private" property
     this.y = 100; // public (standard) property
-    let privateMethod = function() {
+    let that = this; // capture instance reference let privateMethod = function() {
-        return x + this.y;
+        return x + that.y;
     }
     return {
         publicMethod: function() {
-            return x - this.y;
+            return privateMethod() - that.y - x;
         }
     }
 }
 ```

-This is essentially the ["module pattern"](https://scotch.io/bar-talk/4-javascript-design-patterns-you-should-know) from days of yore - without the IIFE wrapper (if we were using `var`, the wrapper would still be required to prevent functions from "leaking" outside).
-It works very similarly to the description above, but it "breaks" the `instanceof` operator - avoid.
+This is essentially the ["module pattern"](https://scotch.io/bar-talk/4-javascript-design-patterns-you-should-know) from days of yore - without the IIFE wrapper (if we were using function declarations for the private methods - as opposed to function expressions - the wrapper would still be required to prevent functions from "leaking" outside).
+We also need to capture the value of `this` because inside `publicMethod()` `this` will be a reference to the returned "module" object, not the instance.
+This approach is fairly complicated and it also "breaks" the `instanceof` operator - avoid.

 ### WeakMap